 - You corrected your error.
 If you “timely retracted” (i.e. took back) the false claim, you will not be found inadmissible.
 What would qualify as a “timely retraction” depends very much on the facts of the case, but must be done at the first opportunity.

-Crocock argued (on appeal to a federal court) that when he checked the “citizen or national” box he was actually claiming to be a noncitizen national, and not a U.S. citizen.
-But the court ruled that the decision to deny the green card application was proper: that it is the applicant's responsibility to present enough evidence to show that he or she is admissible, and that Crocock did not present enough evidence to support his argument that he was claiming to be a national and not a citizen.
+Crocock argued (on appeal to the federal court in the Second Circuit) that when he checked the “citizen or national” box, he was actually claiming to be a non-citizen national, and not a U.S. citizen.
+But the court ruled that the IJ's decision to deny the green card application was proper: that it is, the applicant has the responsibility to present enough evidence to show that he or she is admissible, and that Crocock did not present enough evidence to support his argument that he was claiming to be a national and not a citizen.

 The lesson in this situation: Nonresidents should always be very careful when filling out any official U.S. government forms or immigration paperwork and consult a professional or an experienced attorney if necessary.
 A simple mistake on Form I-9 or any other government form might be considered a false claim to citizenship that could prevent you from getting a green card.